 The truth is leaf mold can be made without having to shred the leaves.
 Moreover, by shredding leaves, you can make the whole decomposition process faster.
 Plus, it’s easy to store shredded leaves.
 Especially when you don’t have much space in your yard, shredding leaves will let you have an easier time in managing the piles of leaves that you are going to keep piling up together for more than a few months.

 Shredding leaves quickens the process of decomposition as shredded leaves break down more quickly. it widens the surface area, which allows fungi to easily and more quickly do their work of decomposing the leaves.
 The best leaf shredder can also prevent the decomposing microorganisms from packing themselves together into stacks that seal the air from the outside layers and prevents the formation of moisture.

 A leaf shredder makes it much easier for gardeners to produce leaf mold.
-You simply have to run-over a leaf mulcher vacuum to gather them all together, put them into you best leaf shredder, and store the shredded leaves into a storage for a couple of months until they become leaf mold.
+You simply have to run-over a fertilizers to plants to gather them all together, put them into you best leaf shredder, and store the shredded leaves into a storage for a couple of months until they become leaf mold.
 Then, you can make use of the leaf mold in your garden.